elygeo/coseis/readme.rst

 **Type -2**: Anti-mirror symmetry at the cell.
 Same as type -1, but centered on the cell.
-Can additionally be used when the boundary corresponds to the slip surface for symmetric ruptures.
+Can additionally be used when the boundary corresponds to the slip surface of a symmetric rupture.

     .. image:: doc/bc-2.png